dennisdoomen/blog/_posts/2019-11-17-high-performance-teams.md

 ---
 title: "Real-world challenges and solutions for building high-performance teams"
 excerpt: "The open-space format gives you a chance to hear about other people's challenges and how other experienced folks respond to that.
-I attended one on building high-performance teams."
+I attended one on building high-performance teams. "
 tags:
 - culture
 - team-performance